manoa-club-hunt/manoa-club-hunt.github.io/index.md

 * User home page
 * User profile page

 Current functionality allows a user to create an account and browse for clubs to join.
 User can also create a club that gets added to the club list.
 The club list is sorted in alphabetical order.
 The club profile page displays all relevant information about the club selected.
-We also added in 100 club listings from the official UH Manoa club list.
+We also added in 100 club listings from the official UH Mānoa club list.

 Here is the [Milestone 1 Project Board](https://github.com/manoa-club-hunt/manoa-club-hunt/projects/1):